Collection Agency Bond

 A collection agency is a business that specializes in collecting outstanding debts on behalf of creditors.
 Collection agencies are hired by creditors such as banks, financial institutions, healthcare providers, or other businesses, to recover unpaid debts.
 They are responsible for pursuing individuals or entities who owe money to encourage them to pay their debts.

 Collection agencies play an essential role in the financial world because they help creditors recover funds that otherwise would go unpaid.
-They communicate with people who owe money by phone calls, letters, and electronic correspondences such as email.
+They communicate with people who owe money by phone calls, letters, and electronic correspondence such as email.
 This is what we mean when we refer to collection agencies having “sensitive information.”
 This can make them high risk because they handle this sensitive information.
 A collection agency bond protects the interests of all parties involved.

 Quote